cpjobling/eg-247-textbook/_build/laplace_transform/1/laplace.md

 * presents the Laplace transforms of the elementary signals discussed in the last session
 * presents the transforms of the more common system response types that are found in basic signals and systems.

+An annotatable copy of the full notes for this presentation will be distributed before the second class meeting as **Worksheet 4** in the handouts section for week 2 in the *_Content Library* of the **OneNote Class Notebook**.
+You can also view the notes for this presentation as a webpage ([HTML](https://cpjobling.github.io/eg-247-textbook/laplace_transform/1/laplace.html)) and as a downloadable [PDF file](https://cpjobling.github.io/eg-247-textbook/laplace_transform/1/laplace.pdf).

 There is some intellectual benefit to being aware of the properties of the Laplace transformation and their proofs but being a pragmatic breed, we engineers typically prefer to make use of quick references of these properties and transforms, relying on Mathematics only when facing a problem not before encountered.

 In our practice, we want to encourage you to use of the properties and transform tables to solve problems so I will present only the properties and not the proofs.